 Similarly to the approach used to derive the discount rate, the Retail Prices Index (RPI) increase assumption is set using a Single Equivalent Inflation Rate (SEIR) approach, using the notional cash flows described above.
 The single inflation rate derived is that which gives the same net present value of the cash flows, discounted using the annualised Merrill Lynch AA rated corporate bond yield curve, as applying the BoE implied inflation curve.
 As above, the Merrill Lynch AA rated corporate bond yield spot curve is assumed to be flat beyond the 30 year point and the BoE implied inflation spot curve is assumed to be flat beyond the 40 year point.
-The approach has changed from the "spot rate"

-approach adopted at the previous accounting date to reflect national auditor preferences.
+The approach has changed from the "spot rate" approach adopted at the previous accounting date to reflect national auditor preferences.
 This is consistent with the approach used at the previous accounting date.

-As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 1.0% p.a.
-(2018: 1.0% p.a.) below RPI i.e. 2.4% p.a.
-(2018: 2.3% p.a.).
+As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% p.a.
+(2019: 1.0% p.a.) below RPI i.e. 1.95% p.a.
+(2019: 2.4% p.a.).
 We believe that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods and recent independent forecasts and is consistent with the approach used at the previous accounting date.

-Salaries are assumed to increase at 1.5% p.a.
-(2018: 1.5% p.a.) above CPI in addition to a promotional scale.
-However, we have allowed for a short-term overlay from 31 March 2016 to 31 March 2020 for salaries to rise in line with CPI.
+Salaries are assumed to increase at 1.0% p.a.
+(2019: 1.5% p.a.) above CPI in addition to a promotional scale.
+This differs from the salary increase assumption at the previous accounting date and has been updated in line with the most recent funding valuation.